Last updated on 2026-03-05

 Featured Experiences

-• Access to industry-standard software for practical learning.
+- Access to industry-standard software for practical training in HRAC drawings.

 Career Options

-Graduates of the Heating, Refrigeration, and Air Conditioning Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Heating, Refrigeration, and Air Conditioning Technician program have a variety of career paths available to them in Canada.
+Some potential job options include:

-• Gas Technician: Responsible for installing and maintaining gas appliances and systems in residential and commercial settings.
+- Gas Technician: Responsible for installing and maintaining gas appliances and systems, ensuring safety and compliance with regulations.

-• Refrigeration Mechanic: Specializes in the installation and repair of refrigeration systems, ensuring they operate efficiently.
+- Refrigeration Mechanic: Specializes in the installation and repair of refrigeration systems, working in commercial and industrial settings.

-• Air Conditioning Technician: Focuses on the installation and maintenance of air conditioning systems, providing comfort in various environments.
+- Air Conditioning Technician: Focuses on the installation and maintenance of air conditioning systems, providing comfort in residential and commercial buildings.

-• HVAC Technician: Works on heating, ventilation, and air conditioning systems, ensuring optimal performance and energy efficiency.
+- HVAC Installer: Installs heating, ventilation, and air conditioning systems, ensuring they operate efficiently and effectively.

-These roles not only offer competitive salaries but also the opportunity for career advancement through further training and apprenticeships in related trades.
+These roles not only offer competitive salaries but also the opportunity for career advancement through further training and certifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.